12 Small Business Shipping Tips to Grow Your Profit Margins in 2021

 For example, UPS bases their zone calculations from the first three digits of a package’s origin and destination zip codes.
 So, if you were to ship from a 335 zip code in Florida to a 902 zip code in California (or vice versa), then it would be going from Zone 1 to Zone 8.
 This would incur a larger shipping charge than going to a 341 zip code would be (which is Zone 2 from a 335 zip code).

-Tip #2: Collect a Solid Estimate of Your Average Shipping Costs and Adjust Prices so You Can Offer Free Shipping
+Tip #6: Collect Average Shipping Cost Estimates and Adjust Prices To Offer Free Shipping

 How much can you expect to spend on shipping for the average order?
 There are a lot of variables that go into this, such as the number of zones your packages cross, the average shipping weight of your products, the dimensions of your products, the speed at which you ship, and which small business shipping options you use.